Anita Roy: 2008-11

 Anita goes to a party at the McQueen household and kisses a boy named Jason.
 Anita becomes smitten by Jason until she realise he is in fact Jasmine Costello (Victoria Atkins).
 Jasmine explains that she is Jason born into the wrong body.
 Despite a strange start the pair remain good friends.
 Anita is then involved with Jasmine's ex-boyfriend Bart McQueen (Johnny Clarke) when they begin to proceed to have sex in a room at school, until they are interrupted by Eva who catches them in the act.
 Anita feels embarrassed and she refuses to talk about it to her own mother.
 Anita stands by and sticks up for her friend Jasmine when she enters school as Jason.
 Eva finds Amber Sharpe's (Lydia Lloyd-Henry) diary which says that the principal Rob O'Connor (Gary Cargill) is the father of Amber's unborn child.
 Eva then blackmails Rob over this.
 At first Anita believes it, but later feels sorry for Rob and decides to give him Amber's diary so he can dispose of it, unaware that her mother had taken out the important pages.
 Anita brought Rob back to her house to try find the missing pages.
-Eva returns home and sees Rob alone in the house with Anita,l.
+Eva returns home and sees Rob alone in the house with Anita.
 She then phones the police and has Rob arrested.
 Gaz returns to the Village and threatens Anita.
 Anita and Eva decide to move to Manchester together.
 However, shortly before they leave, Anita decides to go and stay with Bel and Govinda leaving Eva to go to Manchester alone.